The definitive guide to Bridging Loans, insights for Scotland

 Application Steps:

-1. Initial Inquiry: Start by consulting with a specialist loan broker who has experience in the residential and commercial bridging loan market and understands the Scottish property market.
-They will assess your needs and provide a tailored quote.
+1. Initial Inquiry: Start by consulting with a specialist loan broker like Evolve Finance, who has experience in residential and commercial bridging loans and understands the local property market.
+We will assess your needs and provide a tailored quote.

 2. Valuation: An independent property valuation is carried out.
 This helps to establish the market value of the property being used as security.

-3. Approval and Offer: After reviewing your application, the lender provides a formal offer of finance.
+3. Approval and Offer: After reviewing your application, the lender provides a formal offer of loan.
 This offer includes the loan amount, loan rate and repayment schedule.

 4. Legal Work: Solicitors handle the legal paperwork.
 They make sure everything follows local property laws and the lender's offer.

-5. After the legal process is done, the finance is released by the lender.
+5. After the legal process is done, the loan is released by the lender.
 This usually happens imminently after final approval.

 Speak to a Bridging Loan Expert